TeleSign/python_telesign/README.md

 Further reading
 ---------------

-* If you are using the trial account, make sure you understand it has some limitations.
-Use only the phone number you have verified.
 * The definitions of the parameters are best documented in the REST API documentation located [here](https://developer.telesign.com/docs/api-docs).
 * Code examples can be found [here](/examples).